AlexeyPerestoronin/GeekBrains_lessons/README.md

 * creating parallelization logic by unique logical connective of three classes: ParallelExecuror, ParallelizationUnit and ThreadStatus
 * applying designed parallelization logic to RecursiveWalke-class

 # step-12
 Make some improvements for RecursiveWalk-class:
 * added action for directory
 * changed test's cases for action with directory

+# step 13
+Acceleration:
+* the WALK_TYPE-parameter for RecursiveWalker-class has implemented as template parameter;
+* the inner-private-method _Walker for has implemented as template too.